Bradpk/mind-reader/pseudocode.md

 - A reset button.
 (Will revert the display back to the the first array object)

-- A next button.
+- Change Page.
 (Will increment to the next array object)

 - Symbol Generator.
 (Picks a random symbol out of a variable that contains an array of symbols)